NixOS/rfcs/rfcs/0167-maintainer-account.md

 ### Downsides

 - Maintainers without an account cannot be mentioned or referenced on the nixpkgs hosting platform
-- Users and maintainers must leave the nixpkgs hosting platform in order to contact a maintainers, creating fractured communications
+- Users and maintainers must leave the nixpkgs hosting platform in order to contact a maintainer, possibly fracturing communications and losing public history
 - Automation must account for users who do not have an account on the nixpkgs hosting platform
-- Another maintainer/contributor/committer must execute all actions on behalf of a maintainer who does not have an account
+- Another maintainer/contributor/committer must execute all actions on behalf of a maintainer who does not have an account, increasing the workload for other maintainers
 - Automation may need to be written and maintained to accommodate contacting users without an account on the nixpkgs hosting platform

 ## Move to another platform that is hosted by the community